 In 1957, von Trips drove in three Grands Prix for Ferrari, finishing sixth in Argentina and third in Italy.
 He had numerous successes in sports cars during this period as well.
 In 1958, he finished third in the French GP after starting 21st and won the European hill-climb championship in a works Porsche RSK.
 However, a collision at the Italian GP resulted in a broken leg.

-In 1959, von Trips switched to Porsche in the F2 class, experiencing a dramatic crash at Monaco.
-He was withdrawn from the German GP after Behra’s accident and returned to Ferrari for the American GP, finishing sixth.
+In 1959, von Trips switched to Porsche in the F2 class, suffering a dramatic crash at Monaco.
+He was withdrawn from the 1959 German Grand Prix after Behra’s accident and returned to Ferrari for the 1959 US Grand Prix, finishing sixth.
 In sports cars, he secured third at Sebring, won the Berlin Grand Prix, and finished second in the Tourist Trophy at Goodwood.

 Returning to Ferrari in 1960, von Trips was a consistent top-ten finisher, with a best result of fourth in Portugal.
-He also won non-championship races at Syracuse and Solitude for Ferrari and finished second in the F2 German GP for Porsche.
+He also won non-championship races at Syracuse and Solitude for Ferrari and finished second in the F2 German Grand Prix for Porsche.

-In 1961, von Trips reached top form, winning the Targa Florio with Gendebien and securing victories in the 1961 Dutch and British Grand Prix.
-Leading the World Championship, he only needed a third place at Monza to clinch the title.
-Despite securing pole position, he was pressured by Jim Clark in a Lotus on the second lap, resulting in a fatal collision that killed von Trips and 14 spectators.
+In 1961, von Trips reached his peak, winning the Targa Florio with Gendebien and securing victories in the 1961 Dutch and British Grand Prix.
+Leading the 1961 World Championship, he only needed a third place at Monza to clinch the title.
+Despite securing pole position, he was pressured by Jim Clark in a Lotus on the second lap, resulting in a fatal collision that sadly killed von Trips and 14 spectators.

 Wolfgang von Trips Formula One World Championship career